isabella232/rtos-docs-pr.es-es/rtos-docs/threadx/chapter4.md

 ## <a name="tx_byte_release"></a>tx_byte_release

-Liberar bytes de vuelta al grupo de memoria.
+Libera bytes al grupo de memoria.

 ### <a name="prototype"></a>Prototipo